cyberglitchlabs/owon-xdm-remote/README.md

   - powering the multimeter via USB-C

 ## Contribution
 If you’d like to contribute to the project, you’re very welcome.
-The current firmware is written in MicroPython and was vibe-coded with GPT o4-mini-high.
+The current firmware is written in MicroPython and was vibe-coded with GPT-5 Thinking.
 I’m open to improvements and collaboration.

 ## Disclaimer
 > :warning: **WARNING**: You may only **USE THIS PROJECT AT YOUR OWN RISK**.
 The